Skip to content Skip to sidebar Skip to footer

 FIRST MEETING

-The first meeting of the two clubs was on the 1st September 1908 at White Hart Lane in Division 2 in front of 20,000 fans, the game finished in a 3-0 win for Tottenham.
+- The two clubs first met on 1st September 1908 at White Hart Lane in Division 2 in front of 20,000 fans, with Tottenham winning 3-0.

-The first meeting of the two clubs in Division 1 was 28th August 1933 at White Hart Lane in front of 20,953 and the game finished 4-0 to Tottenham, this was their first meeting after getting promoted from Division 2 as champions in 1931-1932 season.
+- Their first encounter in Division 1 was on 28th August 1933 at White Hart Lane in front of 20,953 fans, resulting in a 4-0 victory for Tottenham.
+This match was their first meeting after being promoted as champions from Division 2 in the 1931-1932 season.

-The first meeting in the Premier League was on the 6th December 2003 at White Hart Lane in front of a crowd of 34,825 and the score ended in a 5-2 win for Tottenham.
-The scorers for Tottenham were Robbie Keane with a hat-trick, Frederic Kanoute and Stephane Dalmat and the scorers for Wolves were Paul Ince and Alex Rae.
+- Their first League Cup meeting took place in Round 2 on 3rd September 1969 at Molineux in front of 34,017 fans, where Wolves secured a 1-0 victory.
+The first encounter in the Premier League occurred on 6th December 2003 at White Hart Lane in front of 34,825 spectators, ending in a 5-2 win for Tottenham.
+The scorers for Tottenham were Robbie Keane with a hat-trick, Frederic Kanoute, and Stephane Dalmat, while the scorers for Wolves were Paul Ince and Alex Rae.
+Wolves’ team sheet included Oakes, Irwin, Butler, Craddock, Naylor, Cameron, Ince, Kennedy, Rae, Camara, and Blake, with Sturridge and Miller as used substitutes, and Dave Jones as the manager.

 MATCH OF THE DAY